NorthernMan54/node-red-contrib-homebridge-automation/README.md

 * For the 'Hap Event' node, the ability of a Accessory to generate events in Real Time is dependent on how the plugin was architected and the actual device.
 Some are very good at generating events in real time, and others only generate events when the Home App is opened to the accessory.
 YMMV.

 With a plugin, you can see if it supports Real Time events, by opening the Home App, and looking at an accessory.
 Then trigger a local event outside of homebridge/homekit.
 If the accessory updates in real time, then it support Real Events.  ( An example of a local event can be turning on a Smart Light Switch, by the local switch.
 Another example would be using the vendor app to control an accessory.)

+# Backlog / Roadmap

+* [x] - Update Node Information with Homebridge Accessory Details ( hapEndpoint, deviceType, description )
+* [x] - Sort device drop down listing
+* [ ] - Add timestamp to Node msg object
+* [x] - Trim Node name to just accessory Name
+* [ ] - Adjust msg.payload to match other homekit / NodeRED integrations
+* [ ] - Documentation
+* [ ] - Object names ( hb-event and hb-control ), do these make sense?
+* [ ] - Do I need a node that emits events for all homebridge devices?

 # Installation Steps